hashb/chenna.me/index.markdown

 autonomy stack, transforming it into a modular platform that could generalize across tasks.
-At [Nimble Robotics](https://www.nimble.ai/) and [Omron Research Center](https://robotics.omron.com/), I built the motion intelligence and perception systems that power warehouse automation and industrial manipulation.
+At [Nimble Robotics](https://www.nimble.ai/) and [Omron Research Center](https://robotics.omron.com/), I built the motion planning and perception systems that power warehouse automation and industrial manipulation.

 I bring expertise across the full stack—motion planning, control, machine learning,